hsteini/R_info/README.md

 ### First steps wih RStudio
 1) Click on File -> New File -> R Markdown

-2) Give it a Title
+2) Give it a title
 3) File -> Save As -> give it a name
 4) You find the path to your working directory in RStudio -> Preferences -> General -> Default working directory (when not in a project)
 5) Change the code in your new R Markdown file like this

 ```